-Georgia ghost story of a Hollywood screenwriter’s frightening stay in a haunted hotel.
-Written by Craig Dominey.
+Georgia ghost story of a Hollywood screenwriter’s frightening stay in a haunted Atlanta hotel.

 Jack’s friends always told him he had the ultimate job.
 For fifteen years, he had been working as one of Hollywood’s most trusted location scouts.
 Now, in movie lingo, a location scout is someone hired by a producer to find locations where a movie can be shot.
 Jack was a seasoned pro who could find even the most obscure locations anywhere in the world.